mcarvin8/sf-decomposer/CONTRIBUTING.md

 Ensure the `test/baselines` in this repository contains files created by this plugin's `recompose` command to ensure consistent results.
 This directory should not contain any decomposed files.

-The E2E test will:
+Each test suite will:

 1. Copy `test/baselines` into a temporary `mock` directory.
 2. Run the `decomposer decompose` command for all metadata types in the `mock` directory.
 3. Run the `decomposer recompose` command for all metadata types in the `mock` directory.
 4. Compare the recomposed files in the `mock` directory against the baselines in `test/baselines` (the test will ignore the decomposed files in `mock`).

-The test will fail if any of the plugin commands fail or if there is any differences found between the recomposed files in `mock` against `test/baselines`.
+The test suites will fail if any of the plugin commands fail or if there is any differences found between the recomposed files in `mock` against `test/baselines`.

 ## Unique ID Elements